On the dynamics of intersectional (in)visibility: women early career researchers negotiating authenticity at work

 Abstract

 How do women negotiate and express authenticity in professional contexts where their presence and identities are largely rendered (in)visible?
-We draw on intersectional invisibility as our conceptual lens to explore how women early-career researchers subjectively negotiate authenticity given prevailing conditions of visibility, invisibility and hypervisibility at work.
-Based on semi-structured interviews with recipients of the Organisation for Women in Science from Developing countries (OWSD)-Elsevier award, we illuminate how (in)visible conditions shape the subjective negotiation of authenticity, informing the agentic capacity of women researchers to express themselves authentically in professional settings.
-Our findings reveal the negotiation of authenticity as closely tied to the performance of gender in a manner that aligns with perceived professionalism.
-This entails compartmentalising personal values when feeling invisible, experiencing heightened awareness of context-specific boundaries when visibility increases, and enacting adaptive agency when hypervisible.
+We draw on intersectional invisibility as our conceptual lens to explore how women early career researchers subjectively negotiate authenticity given prevailing conditions of visibility, invisibility and hypervisibility at work.
+Based on semi-structured interviews with recipients of the Organisation for Women in Science from Developing Countries (OWSD)-Elsevier award, we illuminate how (in)visible conditions shape the subjective negotiation of authenticity, informing the agentic capacity of women researchers to express themselves authentically in professional settings.
+Our findings reveal the negotiation of authenticity is closely tied to gender performance in a manner that aligns with perceived professionalism.
+This entails compartmentalising personal values when feeling invisible, experiencing a heightened awareness of context-specific boundaries when visibility increases and enacting adaptive agency when hypervisible.
 We thus posit authenticity as a continuous process of ongoing identity construction and negotiation rather than a static ideal.

 Divisions: College of Business and Social Sciences > Aston Business School > Marketing & Strategy